marina-arino/literary-wisdom/README.md

 There is also a simple website that shows the message.

 ## Website
 This is how the website looks.
 The console also shows the random message.
+The button for something magical is a personal recommendation.

 ![literary-wisdom](https://user-images.githubusercontent.com/100833465/162025315-ef909aea-95e6-48a7-9232-cf87f387ebb3.png)